csh-scut/causal/README.md

 ## Training: making predictions and interpreting causal representations
-- We release the sample training codes and predicting codes corresponding to the Lorenz 96 dataset, which should be generated and saved at `data_files/lorenz96/` in advance.
+- We release the sample training codes and predicting codes corresponding to the Lorenz 96 dataset, which should be generated and saved to `data_files/lorenz96/` in advance.
 The script `train2.py` is used for training and the script `all_LRP.py` is used for interpreting the learned causal representations of trained model by `train2.py`.
 - For simulated datasets, the script `test_all_data.py` is used for evaluation after training the model.